netpump-data/docs/docs/Netpump_Data_for_Azure_Installation.md

 <ol>

 •	**Tenant ID** of your Azure Active Directory tenant.

 •	**Object ID** of your Netpump cluster Enterprise Application (note: the Enterprise Application is different to the App Registration).

-•	**App Role ID** of the Automation role you created during the App Registration
+•	**App Role ID** of the Automation role you created during the App Registration.

-•	**URLs** of the origin and destination Netpump servers
+•	**URLs** of the origin and destination Netpump servers.

-•	**Source UNC path** of the file to transfer from the origin server
+•	**Source UNC path** of the file to transfer from the origin server.

-•	**Destination UNC path** of where to store the file on the destination server
+•	**Destination UNC path** of where to store the file on the destination server.

 </ol>